huaminghuangtw/Evergreen-Notes/Permanent-Notes/if-it-isnt-fuck-yes-then-its-clear-no-thank-you.md

 > _“When you say no, you are only saying no to one option.
 When you say yes, you are saying no to every other option.
 No is a decision.
 Yes is a responsibility.
 Be careful what (and who) you say yes to.
 It will shape your day, your career, your family, your life.” — James Clear_

-> _“We need to learn the slow 'yes' and the quick 'no.'” — Tom Friel, the former CEO of Heidrick & Struggles_
+> _“We need to learn the slow ‘yes’ and the quick ‘no.’” — Tom Friel, the former CEO of Heidrick & Struggles_

 > _“Half of the troubles of this life can be traced to saying yes too quickly and not saying no soon enough.” — Josh Billings_

 ---

-When you say 'yes' to others, make sure you are not saying 'no' to yourself.
-Don't be the one to tell yourself no.
+When you say ‘yes’ to others, make sure you are not saying ‘no’ to yourself.
+Don’t be the one to tell yourself no.

 ---